Surfshark Review: Quick Expert Summary

 In addition, Surfshark also comes with the following features:

 Bypasser is Surfshark’s split-tunneling feature, which allows you to choose which apps and websites use the VPN connection.
-Bypasser is only available on the Android and Windows apps.
+Bypasser is only available on the Android and Windows apps and the browser extension.
 During my tests, it worked well, as I was able to surf the web on the browsers I excluded from the VPN.

 Bypasser is similar to Private Internet Access‘s split-tunneling tool — but I think Private Internet Access implements split-tunneling better, as it’s also available on Linux and macOS.